Winter in Copenhagen

 Copenhagen in winter time

 In most cities, the winter months are usually a very quiet period.
 But Copenhagen is not like most cities, and there are a bunch of activities for visitors.
 In February there is a light festival where you can experience beautiful, lighted buildings and other light shows.

 Swing to cheerful tones during the Winter Jazz festival, eat delicious Danish food, and if you're brave enough - jump in the ocean!
 Copenhagen is a city you can visit no matter the season.

-Copenhagen also hosts the annaul Copenhagen Light Festival.
+Copenhagen also hosts the annaul Copenhagen Light Festival in February.
 The city is filled with beautiful lighting installations with all possible shapes and colors.
 In total, you can experience between 35 - 40 light installations around the city.

 Image credit: Lasse Salling

 Hot drinks and Danish food

 When the winter months get a little colder, there are plenty of warm places to relax.
 Try a delicious cocoa from Hotel Chocolat on Strøget.
 How about a cocoa with mocha, mint, chili, or what about the house's own "Made in Copenhagen" from freshly ground cocoa beans?
 Of course, you can also find the traditional hot chocolate.
 Do not forget to get some lovely chocolates as a gift to yourself.